jonatasdemello/codility-javascript/README.md

 ```

 I will start with the first lesson (warm-up), but the setup process will be the same for all.
-The first lesson is "Iterations" and the task is "Binary Gap", so create 2 files in the "01-Iterations" folder:
+The first lesson is "Iterations" and the task is "Binary Gap", so I created 2 files in the "01-Iterations" folder:

-The first file is the code (solution), I will call "binary-gap.js":
+The first file is the code (solution) itself and it is called **"binary-gap.js"**:

 ```js
 // binary-gap.js